zcvele/OfficeDocs-SkypeForBusiness/Teams/sms-privacy-terms-template.md

 Ensure fundamental understanding of the **purpose** for a Campaign, as described in the article, [Learn about SMS Texting in Teams](sms-overview.md).

-A SMS terms of use, including your privacy policy is required when applying to register your company's SMS campaign.
+An SMS terms of use, including your privacy policy is required when applying to register your company's SMS campaign.

 ## Using this template